wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 - Complete the following to retrieve component specific configuration.

 	1. Open command line.
-	2. Type the following in the command line, replacing `<componentId>` with the value that you want, and press Enter.
+	2. Type the following in the command line, replacing `<componentId>` with the ID of the component, and press Enter.

 		```bash
 		edgecmd Configuration <componentId>